michellechang02/chat-paper/README.md

 - The chat responses include inline links that, when clicked, highlight parts of the text relevant to the answer

-- A demo of these requirements can be viewed here: Demo
+- A demo of these requirements can be viewed here: [https://youtu.be/AD3uoEM-Ivg](https://youtu.be/AD3uoEM-Ivg)